Cake: Food safety

-The shelf life of cakes packages for commercial sale depends on several factors.
+The shelf life of cakes packaged for commercial sale depends on several factors.
 Cakes are intermediate moisture products prone to mold growth.
-Commercial cakes are frequently and commonly exposed to different mold varieties before they are packaged for sale, including Aspergillus flavus and various penicillins, and Aspergillus niger.
+Commercial cakes are commonly exposed to different mold varieties before they are packaged for sale, including Aspergillus flavus and various penicillins, and Aspergillus niger.
 Preservatives and oxygen absorbents are currently used to control and inhibit mold growth.

-The CDC has recommended not to eat raw cake batter because it can contain pathogens like Salmonella and E. coli.
-Cake batter uses raw flour which can contain live bacteria and present a hazard if consumed.
+In the US, the CDC has recommended not to eat raw cake batter because it can contain pathogens like Salmonella and E. coli.
+Cake batter uses raw flour, which can contain live bacteria and present a hazard if consumed.